 Essential Oils: Essential oils support the body’s natural defenses without harmful side effects.
-We use Thieves Oil (diluted in a bit of carrier oil) on the bottom of our feet every night during cold and flu season to support our immune system.
-We also make a hand sanitizer to cleanse our hands out of Thieves oil and aloe vera gel.
-And I make a household cleaner and an antiseptic hand soap as well.
+We use Thieves Oil (diluted in a bit of carrier oil) on the bottom of our feet.
+We also make a hand cleaner to cleanse our hands out of Thieves oil and aloe vera gel.
+And I make a household cleaner and an hand soap as well.
 I love using chemical free alternatives in my home.
-Check out my recipe for an immune-boosting foot rub made with essential oils HERE.

 Elderberry Syrup: This antioxidant-rich elixir is a great antiviral, boosts the immune system, reduces inflammation, and has been shown to shorten the duration of colds and flus.
 You can buy it already prepared (like this) or you can make it easily at home with THIS recipe.
 I planted an elderberry tree in our backyard years ago and now am fortunate enough to harvest tons of berries every fall for making this delicious immune-boosting elixir.